 I was no stranger to the algorithms that were used on social media to curate content.
 But what I didn’t know it’s not just algorithms playing in the background.
 The mystery behind all those curated ads is a comprehensive process called Programmatic Media Buying.

-Tell you the truth, Media Buying really got to me.
+To tell you the truth, media buying really got to me.
 This led me to begin my research.
 I discovered that over the years, Media Buying went through a significant change.
 With the advent of digital media, things have gotten more sophisticated and automated.
 Luckily for us, this evolution has made things simpler and more effective.

 Let’s say, you’re an astronaut.
 Your space station wants you to travel to this newly discovered planet called ‘DBZ’.
 But you can’t just go sightseeing in ‘DBZ’ now, can you?
 There needs to be a purpose.
 Maybe your space station wants you to go see if this newfound planet is habitable or not.

 Similarly, your first task would be to understand the purpose of the campaign.
 You should have your goals set before anything else.
 From building brand awareness, converting leads into sales, increasing traffic to your website, driving actions such as online registration, promoting a new product, targeting new customers, and retaining older ones, you need to understand what you want for your brand.
 (Kim Kosaka)

 Once the goal is set, you need to precisely identify your target audience.
 You can’t just direct your campaign to anyone you like.
 I can bet that a calamity would occur if Apple advertised its products to people who find solace in living under a rock instead of those who are innovative and tech-savvy.